GEO5550 – Seminar on remote sensing and numerical terrain analysis

 Formal prerequisite knowledge

-GEG2240 - Introduction to remote sensing, GEO4520 - Advanced remote sensing and topographic analysis, and an ongoing remote sensing project
+- GEO4520 – Advanced remote sensing and topographic analysis and an ongoing remote sensing project, or similar knowledge

 Recommended previous knowledge